For many expats, getting permanent residence in Switzerland is a popular alternative to Swiss citizenship. Find out more with our complete guide.

 - Renewing your permanent residence in Switzerland

 - Permanent residence in Switzerland for family members

-- Losing your Swiss permanent residence rights
+- Losing your permanent residence rights in Switzerland

 - Useful resources

-Introduction to Swiss permanent residence
+An overview of Swiss permanent residence

 Permanent residence in Switzerland is available to anyone who has lived in the country for the required period of time in addition to meeting other necessary requirements.

 Anyone who wants Swiss citizenship will first need to become a permanent resident and apply for the “C” permit.
 However, many expats in Switzerland choose to remain as permanent residents rather than become full citizens.
 A Federal Commission on Migration study in 2012 found that just 2% of those eligible for citizenship had applied to become a citizen the previous year.

 There is a variety of different visas and residence permits for Switzerland.
 The permanent residence permit is called the “C” permit.
 Holders of this permit may stay in Switzerland for an unlimited period of time, although there are restrictions on how long you can leave the country for.